-One observation in previous research is that actors' roles are transformed more easily in highly issue-specific situations (Zürn 2003, 20).
-Arguably, the stronger degrees of horizontal specialization by purpose and function the more exclusive competences are needed to effectively act within it.
-Hence, actors are likely to be granted a greater amount of leeway and autonomy in horizontally specialized organizations.
-Sector specialization may accompany the emergence of epistemic communities of experts who have shared understandings of causal relationships between means and ends, worldviews, roles and norms of appropriate behavior.
-Moreover, such expert communities are less bound to territorial borders, and often loosely tied to particular organizations (Haas 1992).
-Participants in such networks often have life-long commitments and careers attached to them, accompanying the emergence of transgovernmental expert roles among such officials (Haas 1990, 42; Hasenclever, Mayer and Rittberger 1996, 209).
-This argument implies that the WTO Secretariat, the OECD Secretariat and the European Commission all have socializing power on incumbents due to their horizontal issue-specificity.
-Furthermore, it also implies that DG Trade and DG Research of the European Commission have stronger socializing power on Commission officials than the European Commission as a whole, and that the specialized divisions of the WTO and OECD secretariats have stronger socializing power than the secretariats as such.
-Hence, officials of IEs are likely to activate behavior and role perceptions that reflect their specialized affiliations more strongly than their more general affiliations to the IEs.
+One observation highlighted in previous research is that actors' roles are likely to be transformed in highly issue-specific situations (Zürn, 2003, 20).
+One reason may be that actors tend to be granted a great amount of leeway and autonomy in horizontally sectorspecialized organizations.
+Sector specialization may accompany the emergence of epistemic communities of sector-experts who have shared understandings of causal relationships between means and ends, worldviews, roles and norms of appropriate behavior.
+Arguably, the horizontal specialization of IEs by purpose and function accompanies a need for exclusive and professional competences in order to act effectively within them.
+Moreover, such expert communities are less bound to territorial borders, and often loosely tied to particular organizations (Haas, 1992).
+Participants in such networks often have life-long commitments and careers attached to them, accompanying the emergence of transgovernmental expert roles among such officials (Haas, 1990, 42; Hasenclever, Mayer and Rittberger, 1996, 209).
+This argument implies that the WTO Secretariat, the OECD Secretariat and the European Commission may activate transgovernmental dynamics due to their horizontal organizational issue-specificity.
+Furthermore, this also implies that, for example, transgovernmental dynamics are stronger within DG Trade and DG Research of the European Commission than within the European Commission as a whole, and that transgovernmental dynamics are stronger within the specialized divisions of the WTO and OECD Secretariats than within the Secretariats as wholes.
+Hence, IE officials are likely to activate behavior and role perceptions that reflect their specialized and primary affiliations towards units and divisions to a larger extent than their affiliations towards the IEs as wholes.

-Vertically, executive bodies are typically organized according to a specialized structure of rank.
-The argument suggested here is that vertically specialized IEs have the potential for disciplining and controlling civil servants by hierarchy (Egeberg 2003a).
-Hence, vertically specialized IEs are likely to have stronger impact on incumbents' behaviour and role perceptions than less vertically specialized IEs (Bennett and Oliver 2002, 425; Egeberg 2003c, 137; Knight 1970).
-The European Commission, the OECD Secretariat and the WTO Secretariat vertically organized IEs.
-In sum, vertically specialized IEs and IEs organized by purpose and function are conducive to supranational and transgovernmental behavioral dynamics among the personnel.
+Vertically, executive organizations are typically organized according to a specialized structure of rank.
+The European Commission, the OECD Secretariat and the WTO Secretariat are all vertically organized (see Table 2).
+The argument suggested here is that vertically specialized IEs have the potential for disciplining and controlling civil servants by hierarchy (Egeberg, 2003a).
+Hence, vertically specialized IEs are likely to have stronger impact on incumbents' behavior and role perceptions than less vertically specialized IEs (Bennett and Oliver, 2002, 425; Egeberg, 2003c, 137; Knight, 1970).
+Hence, a vertically organized IE that is horizontally specialized by sector, like the Commission, may activate transgovernmental and supranational behavioral logics by administrative command and individual incentive systems like salary and promotion.
+In sum, vertically specialized IEs that are organized by purpose and function are conducive to supranational and transgovernmental behavioral dynamics among the personnel.

-Institutionalization
+H2: Institutionalization